zofe/auth-module/README.md

 One of the necessary features in the implementation of a backend is to impersonate other users/customers, this module has this functionality built in

-This module include a trait `Zofe\Auth\Traits\Impersonate` to check roles if user can impersonate other and to check if user can be impersonated.
+This module include a trait `App\Modules\Auth\Traits\Impersonate` to check roles if user can impersonate other and to check if user can be impersonated.

 By default, this trait add check if You are admin and the user you want to impersonate is not an admin (using roles).